sushilks/treadmill-connect/doc/development_journey.md

 ### 🤖 Models & AI Contribution

-The project relied heavily on **Google's Gemini 2.0** models (accessed via the Antigravity agent) for:
+The project relied heavily on **Google's Gemini 3.0 Pro** models (accessed via the Antigravity agent) for:

 *   **Pattern Recognition**: Identifying repeating header sequences (`FE 02 ...`) in thousands of lines of hex dumps.
 *   **Anomaly Detection**: Spotting the single "Enable" command (`0x90`) hidden among hundreds of telemetry packets that turned out to be the key to unlocking the motor.
 *   **Code Translation**: Converting raw hex logic into structured Python (`struct.pack`) and C++ (for ESP32).